fabriciosanchez/fabriciosanchez.github.io/_posts/2025-08-14-evaluating-technical-proficiency-at-scale.md

 While the general-purpose AI tools available today offer tremendous promise, the future of AI in literacy education lies in specialized solutions designed for specific pedagogical tasks.

-A prime example of this next wave of innovation is the Artificial Intelligence Reading Assessor, or just **AIRA**, an <a href="https://github.com/googlecloudplatform/aira" target="_blank" style="color: blue;">open-source</a> experiment/demo developed by Google Cloud Education Engineers.
+A prime example of this next wave of innovation is the experiment called Artificial Intelligence Reading Assessor, or just **AIRA**, which an <a href="https://github.com/googlecloudplatform/aira" target="_blank" style="color: blue;"><b>open-source version</b></a> developed by Google Cloud Education Engineers (in which I had the pleasure to be deeply involved with) is publicly available.

 AIRA provides a powerful glimpse into how data-driven AI can transform literacy instruction from a process of broad remediation into one of precise, targeted intervention.

 ![AIRA dashboard example](../assets/img/aira-dashboard-2.png)